 Data Republic and Westpac presenting at Sibos 2018

-Westpac partnered with Data Republic to deploy the Senate platform to govern data collaboration and commercialisation activities with external parties.
+Westpac partnered with Data Republic to deploy the Data Sandbox to govern data collaboration and commercialisation activities with external parties.

-Deployment of Senate has transformed the way Westpac collaborates with data; accelerating outcomes for internal analytics projects, generating scalable revenue from data assets, and supporting innovation through new partnerships, while ensuring that customer privacy is protected at all times.
+Deployment of the Data Sandbox has transformed the way Westpac collaborates with data; accelerating outcomes for internal analytics projects, generating scalable revenue from data assets, and supporting innovation through new partnerships, while ensuring that customer privacy is protected at all times.

-No Westpac customer personal information (PII) is ever seen by Data Republic users: only anonymized and aggregated data is uploaded or exchanged via the Senate Platform.
+No Westpac customer personal information (PII) is ever seen by Data Republic users: only anonymized and aggregated data is uploaded or shared via the Data Sandbox.

 In addition, risk management capabilities are stronger.
-Senate provides a data sharing control centre with an approved process for requesting data, and a comprehensive audit trail for all data licensing.
+Data Republic’s Data Sandbox provides a data sharing control centre with an approved process for requesting data, and a comprehensive audit trail for all data licensing.
 The simplified legal framework boosted productivity, with new requests being processed in days, not months.
 This has resulted in a reduction of man hours and increase in new data driven value creation being explored.